 The Brightwork Explorer is free for as many users at a company to use but requires a consulting contract.
 Customers pay an hourly rate for support along with a small base cost per month, depending upon the size of the company.

 However, the hourly support rate can also include Brightwork creating the forecasts by any method (such as those described above) and then loading the results into the Brightwork Explorer for you to review.
 We often recommend doing this because we are very efficient at creating any forecast that customers are interested in seeing tested.
-This is normally just for the testing phase.
+This is typically just for the testing phase.
 Once the testing is complete, the standard approach is to configure the forecast within your forecasting system.
 Companies that only have an ERP system, or are producing forecasts with Excel or with Excel and a statistical plugin should ask us about their forecasting options.